alanhhwong/BTRNSample/README.md

 2. Create transaction using a payment method nonce

 To run:

 1. Run ``npm install``
-2. Replace the Braintree keys with your own
+2. Replace the Braintree keys with your own (In Braintree control panel: Account->My User->View Authorizations->Click on Public Key->Select Node->copy)
 3. ``node btserver.js``